Scottish Paperweights & Related Objects for Sale

 on the picture to see a larger image![]() |

-high.
-The base is ground flat.
-Faceted with one
+under 2 7/16" high.
+The base is polished flat.
+It is

-large top facet and six smaller side facets.
-For extra pictures, click on the picture at the right and the following links: Large picture$125 postage paid in the US.
+in two rows.
+For extra pictures, click on the picture at the right and the following links: Large picture$175 postage paid in the US.
 Click on the picture to see a larger image. |

 Click